 Why dancingsoles for this blog?
 Dancing Soles Studio and Gallery was my dance studio.
 I dream dance and choreography; it is always part of my life, and it helps me cope with unwelcome experiences.
 I hope that my sharing this with you will help you in some way.
 I, also, hope you will let me know what you think about anything you read here.
 Send me a note or a poem or a dance or a few steps or . . .

-My life started in Detroit, Michigan.
-After I married in my twenties, my husband Steve and I moved a few times and divorced while living in Cleveland.
+ddClose1My life started in Detroit, Michigan, as Donna Bacacio.
+After I married in my twenties and changed my name to Donna Horowitz, my husband Steve and I moved a few times and divorced while living in Cleveland.
 I stayed there for a number of years before moving to SoCal, where I married Marvin, his real name, though most people know him as Don, the name given him by his adoptive parents.
-He is my hero and someone I wish my mom, whom we lost in 1997 to colon cancer, would have met.
-Dad lives outside Detroit.
-My sister Jennifer lives with her husband and son in Ohio, and my sister Angela lives not far from my dad, for whom she is a capable and caring caregiver; we are in touch often.
-Angela’s daughter, my one and only niece and my goddaughter, also, lives with her family in Michigan.
+He is my hero and someone I wish my mom, whom we lost in 1997 to colon cancer, and my dad, whom we lost 4/25/10, would have met.
+My sister Jennifer lives with her husband in Ohio and have a son in the Navy, and my sister Angela lives outside Detroit.
+Angela’s daughter, my one and only niece and my god-daughter, also, lives with her family in Michigan.

-Since the cancer has returned as incurable advanced cancer, I know that I need to cope in ways that I have not yet discovered, new ways of stretching the boundaries.
+ddChemo2.4.3jpgSince the cancer has resumed its course, I know that I need to cope in ways that I have not yet discovered, new ways of stretching the boundaries.
 Art.
 Faith.
 Love.
 Knowledge.
 Hope.
 Communication.
 This will be my life’s work in progress, and dancing, whether with my body or my pens, will always be part of my work and my coping.

-Hi Donna.
+1. Hi Donna.
 My name is Carolyn.
 I found your blog through a tag search.
 I am sorry to hear about your diagnosis, but happy to hear you are writing and dancing through it.
 I’d love to give you a poem I wrote — inspired by a friend of mine who gave me a bracelet with orange beads — the color for Leukemia.
 I do not have cancer or leukemia, but I know some people who do.
 I hope you enjoy my poem:

 Orange and amber beads wrapped around my wrist